Subhodip1307/WooDns/README.md

     - The `User` specified (here, `woodns`) **must**:
       - Have execute permissions on `/usr/local/bin/WooDns-linux-amd64`
+      - Have Write permissions on `/var/log/` or the path in mentioned in 'woodns_log_path'
       - Have permissions to run Docker commands (typically by being in the `docker` group):
         ```sh
         sudo usermod -aG docker woodns
         ```
-      - Own or have read access to any config files if you add them

 4. **Enable and start:**

     ```sh
     sudo systemctl daemon-reload
+    sudo systemctl start woodns
     sudo systemctl enable woodns
-    sudo systemctl start woodns
     sudo systemctl status woodns
     ```